Hakeemmidan/2048/README.md

 - An arrow key event causes an addition of a square at a random position (that doesn't have another square)

 ## 5. Collusion of squares (1 day(s))
-- A collusion of squares of the same value should combbine them into one
+- A collusion of squares of the same value should combbine them into one if they share the same value

 ## 6. Game over (0.5 day(s))
 - Once the 2048 square is reached, indicate that the player had won the game